As you stand on the Platform

 an unobstructed firing line along the beach that allowed it to kill

-a thousand Americans, but was visually unable to defend incursions into Breakthrough Alley.
+a thousand Americans, but was unable to see Dawson and Spalding's incursions into Breakthrough Alley.

 picture does a good job of showing how narrow the E-1 Gap is.